Ready to modernize your purchasing process and reduce your AP workload through automation? Let’s dive in.

 Finally Tackle Maverick Spending

-An organization’s maverick spending is always a threat to its spend control initiatives, as it can prove difficult to identify and control.
-But the businesses that can manage spend effectively do so by implementing the right technologies and process changes that specifically target rogue or maverick spending.
+An organization’s maverick spending constantly threatens its spend control initiatives, as it can prove difficult to identify and control.
+However, businesses that manage spend effectively implement and enforce the right company policies, technologies, and process changes targeting rogue or maverick spending.
+This approach limits employee maverick buying.

-Features like compliance monitoring and transactional recordkeeping help cut down on money trickling out of the business budget every quarter, but it’s just as important to choose a solution that’s both easy to use so that it encourages sustained user adoption, and offers external support to help you get the most value out of it.
+Features like compliance monitoring and transactional recordkeeping help cut down on money trickling out of the business budget every quarter, which hurts bottom-line profitability.
+Choosing a solution that’s easy to use to encourage sustained user adoption and offers external support to help you get the most value is just as important.